MeltwaterArchive/storyplayer/v2/learn/fundamentals/understanding-stories.md

 # Understanding Stories

+Storyplayer runs [stories](understanding-stories.html) that test a specific [system under test](understanding-system-under-test.html) running inside a specific [test environment](understanding-test-environments.html).

+## What Is A Story?

 Storyplayer's job is to execute a suite of functional tests.
 Each of these tests is typically a [user story](user-stories.html) (when end-to-end testing), or a [service story](service-stories.html) (when functionally testing a single app).

 ## Writing A Story